rcl-coding/tutorial-staticwebsite/lesson5.md

+---
+title: Lesson 5 - CSS
+has_children: false
+nav_order: 6
+description: Javascript
+---

 # Javascript

-## In this lesson, we will add Javascript to a webpage to make it interactive
+## In this lesson, we will add Javascript to a webpage to make it interactive.

 ### Add a javascript folder

-- In the project folder, add a new folder and name it javascript
+- In the project folder, add a new folder and name it **javascript**.

 - In this folder, add a new file called **script.js**